jan-glx/jan-glx.github.io/_pages/index.md

 I just completed my Ph.D. in computational and applied mathematics at the [Institute for Computational Engineering and Sciences (ICES)](https://www.ices.utexas.edu/) in the The University of Texas at Austin, where I am supervised by [William H. Press](numerical.recipes) and [Ilya J.
 Finkelstein](finkelsteinlab.org).
-I am looking for postdoctoral opportunities at the moment. <br>
+I am looking for postdoctoral opportunities in computational molecular biology at the moment.

 I was awarded the Computational Science, Engineering, and Mathematics Fellowship for my studies at ICES, where I obtained my Masters and Ph.D. degrees.
 I previously earned a B.S. in Mathematics, a